dsanson/termpdf/README.md

 $ termpdf <file>
 $ termpdf <directory>
 ```

+If you want to try out the sixel support, try

 File type is determined by extension.
 Supported formats include: PDF, DJVU, TIF,
 CBR, CBZ, CBT, JPG, JPEG, PNG, GIF, and BMP.